People have lived in the landscape around Epiacum for about 10,000 years, ever since the end of the last Ice Age.

 In about 2,400BC, the Neolithic gave way to the Bronze Age, as bronze technology was introduced to Britain from the continent.

 However, people continued to use flint throughout much of the Bronze Age.
 The impact of the first metal objects must have been profound, and the people able to manufacture them were probably regarded with awe.
-Some Bronze Age people were buried with grave goods in burial mounds; one such mound near Whitley Castle was excavated in the 1930s and found to contain a gold earring, now in the Great North Museum in Newcastle.
+Some Bronze Age people were buried with grave goods in burial mounds; one such mound near Whitley Castle was excavated in the 1930s and found to contain gold hair tress ring, now in the Great North Museum in Newcastle.
+Read the story of the remarkable discovery of its pair by the great great grandson of the original finder.
 By this time people were living in small homesteads of timber-built roundhouses, and farming crops and animals.
 Survey work by English Heritage has identified some possible Bronze Age homesteads in South Tynedale, but none has yet been investigated.